injekt666/nim-scambaiting-tools/README.md

 - `fonts/Cansalos.otf` harmless normal font but with the letters changed, wont break text but you cant read it.
 - `fonts/Cansalos.ttf` harmless normal font but with the letters changed, wont break text but you cant read it.

+# Malwares

+- `malwares/disk_wiper.nim` malware wipes all the disk for real, silent, No GUI, wont stop if a file fails.

 <!--